The 5 Pillars of Successful Licensing

 2) Consumer & retail demand

-Thankfully, online launches are an economical vehicle to do a proof of concept in today’s retail market.
+Even if data supports the case to license, gaining retailer commitment can be a challenge.
+E-commerce launches are an economical vehicle to do a proof of concept in today’s retail market.
 Online demand can spur retailer demand and assist in capturing desirable shelf space at retail.
 The direct-to-consumer model is a critical component in licensing deals.
-For example, Fabletics and Away are brands that launched in the direct-to-retail channel before heading to stores.

 3) Product quality

 Product quality cannot be taken for granted when it comes to creating a successful licensing strategy.
-Poor quality can erode consumer confidence and then negatively impact the brand or brands involved.
+Poor quality can erode consumer confidence and then negatively impact the brand(s) involved.
 Product quality must, at minimum, meet consumer expectations.

 Using the Corona example, if they launched a line of sunglasses, consumers would probably expect them to be sold at convenience stores, Walmart, and other discount or off-price channels.
-Consumers would expect Corona-branded sunglasses to be ideal for sun and fun at the beach.
+Consumers would expect Corona-branded sunglasses to be ideal for fun and sun at the beach.
 They would not expect the same quality from Corona as they would from Ray-Ban branded sunglasses that retail for $90+ and are sold in specialty channels.

 4) Marketing and promotion

 It’s surprising how often a comprehensive marketing and promotion plan is overlooked in licensing strategies.
-Often licensees don’t think they need to market or promote the licensed product, assuming instead that it will somehow “sell itself.”
+Often, licensees don’t think they need to market or promote the licensed product, assuming instead that it will somehow “sell itself.”
+Licensees may believe the brand owners’ marketing efforts for their core products are enough to support licensed extensions.

 This can be a costly mistake, even with well-known brands.
-Brand owners know they had to market their brand to enjoy their brand’s equity, and the promotion must continue through the licensed product to ensure sales.
-While brand owners might be focused on the core product, licensing without marketing buy-in can be a painful lesson.

-Again, it’s essential to work closely with your licensee to ensure you have a strategy for marketing and promoting the licensed products; if no one knows they exist, they won’t buy the licensed product.
+It’s essential to work closely with your licensee to ensure you have a strategy for marketing and promoting the licensed products; if no one knows they exist, they won’t buy the licensed product.

 5) Strong partnership

-Partnerships are the fifth and final pillar for success for brand licensing strategies.
 We almost always refer to licensing deals as licensing partnerships, and that is very intentional.
-Brands and licensees must collaborate not only in executing the deal but ensuring the ongoing success of the relationship.
+Brands and licensees must collaborate not only in executing the deal but also in ensuring the ongoing success of the relationship.

 Delivering Results and Growth